"Sliced Bread" - by Rosemary Phillips |

 biographical and autobiographical stories based on people and events

-in my life, in slices and bites (see A Bite of Sliced Bread for a taste).
+in my life, in slices and bites (see above for link to the Index of Bites of Sliced Bread and below for the list of Bites posted on this web site).

-I can not give advice on how another must live their life, for
+I cannot give advice as to how another lives their life, for

 I have not walked in their shoes.
 What I can give are slices from